p32929/portfolio-v2/README.md

 * Can I contact you if I get stuck while trying to create my own portfolio using the forked source code?
 -> DEFINITELY! :)

+## How to contribute?
+1. Fork the repository
+2. Clone the repository
+3. Create a new branch from the `react` branch with your github username [ Example: My github username is `p32929` ]
+4. Write your code
+5. Commit the code
+6. Push the code in your branch
+7. Create a new pull request

 ## Support
 If you like my works and want to support me/my works, feel free to support or donate.
 My payment details can be found here: https://p32929.github.io/SendMoney2Me/